Marcus Node Bits - monk is an easy way to access MongoDb

 The API

-If there’s something to be said against Monk it is that the documentations is not that easy to digest.
+If there’s something to be said against Monk it is that the documentation is not that easy to digest.
 But since it’s just a wrapper of MongoSkin you can sometimes fall back to the MongoSkin documentation and it just works.
 And if that is failing… MongoSkin is a wrapper and you can go to the Mongo Driver Native wrapper.
 We’ll see that in play shortly.
-In fact, some people who know the native driver or MongoSkin might object and say that the features I describe actually belongs to MongoSkin or the native driver.
+In fact, some people who know the native driver or MongoSkin might object and say that the features I describe actually belong to MongoSkin or the native driver.
 I really don’t care, I just like the Monk-syntax.

 Let’s see Monk in action (hey that’s a cool book title) in some mocha tests.